HyperAIRI: a plug-and-play algorithm for precise hyperspectral image reconstruction in radio interferometry: Introduction

 Inspired by unrolled networks and PnP algorithms, \citet{aghabiglou2024r2d2} have recently proposed R2D2, a novel imaging paradigm for radio interferometry.
 R2D2 is underpinned by a series of iteration-specific DNNs, each taking as input the current image estimate and associated data residual.
 The final reconstruction is formed by summing the DNNs' output.
 In contrast to unrolled networks, R2D2 decouples data fidelity from the network architecture thereby avoiding the associated computational challenges.
 Conceptually, it can be interpreted as a learned version of CLEAN \citep{dabbech2024cleaning}, substituting CLEAN's minor cycles with iteration-specific DNNs.
 The novel paradigm has demonstrated superior imaging precision to the state of the art in field, namely AIRI and uSARA, both in simulation and on real data, only at a fraction of their computational cost.
 However, early incarnations of R2D2 have been so far trained in a telescope-specific setting, and for monochromatic intensity imaging at small scale.
 Extending it to large scale wideband imaging poses additional challenges that remain to be addressed.

 Building on the precision and scalability of AIRI, we propose HyperAIRI, a novel PnP algorithm tailored for high-precision hyperspectral RI imaging.
-HyperAIRI applies learned denoisers to each spectral channel in parallel with side information from neighbouring channels.
+HyperAIRI applies learned denoisers to each spectral channel in parallel with side information from neighboring channels.
 The reconstruction approach further enhances spectral coherence by incorporating a physical power-law model, with the spectral index map either estimated on the fly during reconstruction or provided as an input.
 This design ensures local communication at each iteration and requires global communication only during spectral index updates, making HyperAIRI highly scalable and efficient in distributed high-performance computing (HPC) environments.
-Similarly to AIRI, HyperAIRI takes FB, with convergence guaranteed by the non-expansiveness of the denoisers, enforced via a Jacobian regularisation term in the training loss.
+Similarly to AIRI, HyperAIRI takes FB, with convergence guaranteed by the non-expansiveness of the denoisers, enforced via a Jacobian regularization term in the training loss.
 We provide a shelf of pre-trained denoisers covering a wide dynamic-range, eliminating the need for problem-specific training.
-We demonstrate the superior performance of HyperAIRI, compared with state-of-the-art methods in the field, including the optimisation-based Hyper-uSARA and joint-channel CLEAN, on simulated the Very Large Array \citep[\hyperlink{https://public.nrao.edu/telescopes/vla/}{VLA},][]{perley2011expanded} data and real ASKAP observations.
+We demonstrate the superior performance of HyperAIRI, compared with state-of-the-art methods in the field, including the optimization-based Hyper-uSARA and joint-channel CLEAN, on simulated the Very Large Array \citep[\hyperlink{https://public.nrao.edu/telescopes/vla/}{VLA},][]{perley2011expanded} data and real ASKAP observations.

-The remainder of this paper is organised as follows.
-In Section~\ref{sec:theory}, we formalise the hyperspectral RI imaging problem.
+The remainder of this paper is organized as follows.
+In Section~\ref{sec:theory}, we formalize the hyperspectral RI imaging problem.
 Section~\ref{sec:hyperusara} reviews the hyperspectral SARA prior and formulates the Hyper-uSARA algorithm.
 Section~\ref{sec:hyperairi} presents the HyperAIRI algorithm, including the network architecture, training methodology, and overall algorithm structure.
-Section~\ref{sec:sim_exp} reports experimental results on simulated datasets to assess HyperAIRI’s performance under controlled conditions.
+Section~\ref{sec:sim_exp} reports experimental results on simulated datasets to assess HyperAIRI's performance under controlled conditions.
 Section~\ref{sec:askap} demonstrates its application to real ASKAP observations.
-Finally, Section~\ref{sec:conclusion} summarises the contributions and discusses potential directions for future work.
+Finally, Section~\ref{sec:conclusion} summarizes the contributions and discusses potential directions for future work.